 Not Your Grandmother’s Vintage Wallpapers

 Four generations of the Gracie family have made it their life’s work to marry the past and the present together in a way that is truly extraordinary.
-In our 2-day shipping obsessed world their handpainted wallpapers stand apart, in a niche that seems to have weathered the test of time.
+In our 2-day shipping obsessed world, their hand-painted wallpapers stand apart, in a niche that seems to have weathered the test of time.

-While they’d long been a staple of Chinese decor, it wasn’t until the early 18th century that handpainted wallpapers ventured out of Asia.
+While they’d long been a staple of Chinese decor, it wasn’t until the early 18th century that hand-painted wallpapers ventured out of Asia.
 The development of trade routes meant that, for the first time, Europeans were experiencing the artisan creations that had been crafted for centuries.

 These artisan creations held the fascination of many, who were impressed with the craftsmanship and painstaking attention to detail.
 Once tea drinking became the “en vogue” way to socialize, Chinese ceramics and textiles became highly sought after commodities.

 Handpainted Wallpaper In The New World

-Gracie was the first firm to import these handpainted wallpapers since their original creation in the 1700s, and really paved the way for their popularity to flourish in the United States.
+Gracie was the first firm to import these hand-painted wallpapers since their original creation in the 1700s, and really paved the way for their popularity to flourish in the United States.

-Today, each panel is still handpainted in China, by same studio the Gracie family has worked with for 50 years.
+Today, each panel is still hand-painted in China, by same studio the Gracie family has worked with for 50 years.
 Each newly created paper still carries with it the same motifs, craftsmanship, and air of grandeur that have defined the Gracie brand for the last century.

-Growing Up Gracie
+Growing Up With Gracie Wallpaper

 “From the age of two, I knew I wanted to be involved” Jennifer says of her family business.
 She recalled with warmth the days spent as a child on antiquing trips with her parents, and of the disappointment she’d feel if a sign was posted requesting children wait outside.
 She knew she wasn’t like those other kids who were probably bribed to come along: Jennifer was in on the mission.